Fanikal/Minesweeper-Game/README.md

 ## Additional Information
 - The application leverages a custom CSS file (*mycss.css*) for styling.
-- External resources, including Stack Overflow and ChatGPT, were consulted for guidance in implementing certain features.

 ## UI Design and Color Palette
 The Minesweeper Game follows UI design guidelines and features a carefully chosen color palette for a visually appealing and harmonious user experience.